3meters/chk/Readme.md

   Javascript's loose typing is lovely, except when it is not.  chk lets you validate any value aginst any schema that you define.

-## Trust?
-  chk is mature, used heavily in a closed-source production system.
 ## Install for nodejs

 ```